whats-a-script/Botty-the-AI-Trader/PRD.md

 # Planning Guide

-An AI-powered trading simulator that helps users learn trading strategies through simulated forecasting and paper trading, providing a safe educational environment to understand market patterns and decision-making.
+An AI-powered trading simulator that helps users learn trading strategies through live Coinbase cryptocurrency data, AI forecasting, and paper trading, providing a safe educational environment to understand market patterns and real-time decision-making.

 **Experience Qualities**:
 1. **Educational** - Emphasizes learning and understanding rather than gambling, with clear explanations of forecasting methods and outcomes